andrewchristman/andrewchristman.github.io/_portfolio/markdown.md

 ## Example

-Here is an example of text formatted with Markdown.
-Copy-paste this text into your editor of choice to see the rendered result.
-A free editor you can use online is [Dillinger](https://dillinger.io/).
+Here is an example of text formatted with Markdown and the rendered result:

 ```
 # Weekly Project Meeting Notes